 |The risk associated is limited to the contract or transaction under discussion.||The risk associated impacts the core value of a business rather than one particular transaction or contract and is the risk to the present value of future operating cash flows.|

 |Transaction risk is the most easily identifiable foreign exchange risk||Given its anticipatory nature, economic exposure is not easy to identify|

 Cause and Scope

-For example: domestic cash flows can be impacted due to foreign competition in domestic market, linked to foreign exchange difference.
-So if domestic currency weakens, foreign competition will increase sales in your domestic market, thus impacting your cash flows.
+For example, domestic cash flows can be impacted due to foreign competition in the domestic market, linked to foreign exchange differences.
+So if the domestic currency weakens, foreign competition will increase sales in your domestic market, thus impacting your cash flows.

 |Transaction exposure is more technical and tactical in nature||Economic exposure is linked to a firm’s strategy and hence is fundamental in nature|

 |Transaction exposures are hedged more frequently by most companies.|| |

 Most firms seldom apply any hedging strategy for managing economic exposure and believe in natural hedging.